lanl/JuliQAOA.jl/README.md

 ## Usage

-The core functionality of JuliQAOA is to take in a set of angles
+The core functionality of MPS-JuliQAOA is to take in a set of angles
 ${\beta_i, \gamma_i}$, a mixer $H_M$, and a cost function $H_C$, and return the
 statevector